 Here’s a question: In what order do you teach letters and letter sounds?
 The answer likely varies from district to district and classroom to classroom.
-Regardless, one of the first letter sounds we usually teach is the letter and short vowel sound for “A”.
+Regardless, one of the first letter sounds we usually teach is the letter and sounds for Aa.
 Knowing the short “a” sound is essential for early decoding practice – words like cat, sat, mat, etc. are in the majority of early decodable texts.
-Whether you’re introducing the letter for the first time or reinforcing it with fun activities, here are some ideas for helping your students master the letter A!
+Through letter a activity pages and whole-group activities, teaching the letter A is easy and fun!

 Why is the Letter A Important?